FyraLabs-Graveyard/pungi/doc/configuration.rst

     (*str|[str]*) -- tag(s) to read package set from.
 This option can be omitted for modular composes.

+**pkgset_koji_module_tag**
+   (*str|[str]*) -- tags to read module from.
+This option works similarly to listing tags in variants XML.
+If tags are specified and variants XML specifies some modules via NSVC (or part of), only modules matching that list will be used (and taken from the tag).
+Inheritance is used automatically.

 **pkgset_koji_inherit** = True
     (*bool*) -- inherit builds from parent tags; we can turn it off only if we have all builds tagged in a single tag

 **pkgset_koji_inherit_modules** = False
-    (*bool*) -- the same as above, but this only applies to modular tags
+    (*bool*) -- the same as above, but this only applies to modular tags.
+This option applies to the content tags that contain the RPMs.

 **pkgset_repos**
     (*dict*) -- A mapping of architectures to repositories with RPMs: ``{arch: